Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Introduction

-The assumption (2) basically means that some specialization of this family ``corresponds to the central value $L_\mathcal{K}(f,1)$'' although it is not an interpolation point and thus does not specialize to this $L$-value.
-It turns out that case (2) has interesting applications for the Bloch-Kato Selmer group of $f$. \end{remark}
+Hypothesis (b) of Theorem \ref{Theorem 2} means that $\mathcal{L}_{f,\xi,\mathcal{K}}$ can be evaluated at the trivial character of $\Gamma_\mathcal{K}$, though it is not a point at which it interpolates classical $L$-values.
+As a result, Theorem \ref{Theorem 2} has interesting applications for the usual Bloch-Kato Selmer group of $f$.

-This theorem has important arithmetic applications.
-C.Skinner \cite{Skinner} has recently been able to use it to prove a converse of the Gross-Zagier-Kolyvagin theorem, i.e. if the Mordell-Weil rank of an ordinary elliptic curve over $\mathbb{Q}$ is exactly one and the Shafarevich-Tate group is finite, then the $L$-function of it vanishes of exactly order one at the central critical point and the Heegner point is not torsion.
-Moreover the author has been able to prove an anti-cyclotomic main conjecture of Perrin-Riou when the sign is $-1$ (\cite{WAN1}) (by comparing our Selmer group with the one studied by Perrin-Riou using Poitou-Tate long exact sequence and applying F. Castella's generalization of a formula of Bertolini-Darmon-Prasanna relating the different $p$-adic $L$-functions).
-There is also an ongoing joint work of the author with C.Skinner and D.Jetchev deducing the precise BSD formula in the rank one case from the above theorem (\cite{JSW}). \\
+The result of this paper is the foundation for several important breakthroughs on arithmetic of elliptic curves and modular forms.
+Skinner \cite{Skinner} has recently been able to use Theorem \ref{Theorem 2} to prove a converse of the Gross-Zagier-Kolyvagin theorem: if the Mordell-Weil rank of an elliptic curve over $\mathbb{Q}$ is exactly one and the Shafarevich-Tate group is finite, then its $L$-function vanishes to exactly order one at the central critical point.
+The author has been able to prove an anti-cyclotomic main conjecture of Perrin-Riou when the root number is $-1$ \cite{WAN1} (by comparing the Selmer group in the theorem with the one studied by Perrin-Riou, using the Poitou-Tate long exact sequence and applying F. Castella's generalization \cite{Castella} of a formula of Bertolini-Darmon-Prasanna relating the different $p$-adic $L$-functions).